-Commercial sales of our products, and clinical trials of any future product candidates we develop or acquire, may expose us to expensive product liability claims, and we may not be able to maintain product liability insurance on reasonable terms or at all.
+Commercial sales of our products and any products we acquire, may expose us to expensive product liability claims, and we may not be able to maintain product liability insurance on reasonable terms or at all.

 We currently carry product liability insurance.
-Product liability claims may be brought against us by patients; clinical trial participants; healthcare providers; or others using, administering or selling our products.
+Product liability claims may be brought against us by patients; healthcare providers; or others using, administering or selling our products.
 If we cannot successfully defend ourselves against claims that our products caused injuries, we could incur substantial liabilities.
 We may not be able to maintain insurance coverage at a reasonable cost or in an amount adequate to satisfy any liability that may arise.
 Regardless of merit or eventual outcome, liability claims may cause us to incur significant costs to defend the litigation.